grendel-consulting/cloud-control-tower/.github/SECURITY.md

 We take all security bugs in our projects seriously.
 Thank you for improving the security of them.
 We appreciate your efforts and responsible disclosure, and will make every effort to acknowledge your contributions.
-At this time we do not run a formal bug bounty programme.
+At this time, we do not run a formal bug bounty programme.

 Report security bugs by emailing us at